Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 No criticism of the first.

-After that, they'll need to get the first gay president and no criticism allowed there.
+After that, they'll need to get the first gay president, and no criticism allowed there.

 Then after that, the first transgendered president.

-After that, the first, I don't know, from Mars, whatever, but they're it's a it's gonna be a protracted policy, I think that they're gonna keep trying to implement.
+But it's going to be a protracted policy, I think, that they're going to keep trying to implement.

-And it's being heralded here in the Washington Post, her theme, women who break barriers.
+And it's being heralded here in the Washington Post: her theme: women who break barriers.

 What barrier is there left for Hillary to break?

-Show you how this works.
+Here, grab Sun by the 11th, show you how this works.

-This Obama, and this is from his press conference on Friday, which, you know, interestingly started after this program.
+This is Obama, and this is from his press conference on Friday, which, you know, interestingly started after this program.

 So there would be no possible commentary about the press conference from me.